Last Updated: 11/7/20 | November 7th, 2020

 - Constant routing and planning can get tiring

 Natasha and Cameron run the blog The World Pursuit, focusing on adventure and cultural travel.
-The two of them met in the film industry before they decided to abandon the American lifestyle and travel the world together.
-They’ve been traveling together for three years across 55 countries and six continents.
-They recently bought a 4×4 at the tip of Africa and are traversing the continent while documenting their story on Instagram and Facebook.
+They met in the film industry before deciding to abandon the American lifestyle and travel the world together.
+You can follow along with their adventures on Instagram and Facebook.